-These are suggestions to try to improve how UCU University of Leeds branch meetings work, in part by helping members to understand how they can use the rules.
+These are suggestions to try to improve how UCU University of Leeds branch meetings work, in part by helping members to understand how they can use the branch rules.
 These suggestions are from a working draft and have not been formally approved by the branch.
-For official rules see standing orders for the conduct of business at local general meetings in appendix 1 of the branch rules.
+For the official rules, see the standing orders for the conduct of business at local general meetings in appendix 1 of the branch rules.

 Turning your idea into a collective decision

 - To make a collective decision any member writes a proposal (‘motion’)